 Trustee Responsibilities Explained

-The trustee’s role is pivotal in ensuring that the trust operates according to its founding principles and for the benefit of its beneficiaries.
-As the legal owner of the trust property, the trustee has a fiduciary duty to act in the best interests of the beneficiaries.
+The trustee’s role is pivotal in ensuring that the trust operates according to its terms and for the benefit of the beneficiaries.
+As the legal owners of the trust property, trustees carry a fiduciary duty — the highest standard of care recognised in English law.

 Managing the Trust and Property

-It’s also the trustee’s duty to manage the financial aspects of the trust, including any tax obligations.
-This requires a good understanding of the tax implications of holding property in trust.
-For more detailed guidance on putting your house in a trust in the UK, you can refer to our resource on how to put your house in a.
+For more detailed guidance on putting your house in a trust in the UK, you can refer to our resource on how to put your house in a trust.

 Duties Towards Beneficiaries